Need for Information Efficiency

 Telecom industry conference: definition, sources, symptoms, solutions.

-Taiichi Ohno’s book, Toyota Production System, was translated to English.
-Topic – Eliminating waste in manufacturing processes.
+Taiichi Ohno’s book, Toyota Production System, was translated to English to help international organizations eliminate waste in manufacturing processes.

 *Scientific paper – Hyams, R.M.; Eppler, M.J.
 (2004) Information Quality in Complex Sales, International Conference on Information Quality 2004, MIT Sloan School of Management, Cambridge, MA, USA